 New singers, ringers, and instrumentalists are welcome any time, but September and January are the most natural entry points into the flow of the choir season.
 We also welcome guest singers to join us for seasonal events or come check us out for a few rehearsals.
 New ringers normally join a handbell choir only in September or January.
 Membership at RRPC is not a requirement.
 We simply invite you to come join us in the celebration of God's gift of music.

-RIVER ROAD PRESBYTERIAN CHURCH, Henrico, VA (www.rrpcusa.org), with its vibrant, multi-generational and moderate congregation, is seeking a Director of Music to begin July 1, and an Assistant Director of Music to begin August 1.
+RIVER ROAD PRESBYTERIAN CHURCH, Henrico, VA (www.rrpcusa.org), with its vibrant, multi-generational and moderate congregation, is seeking a Director of Music.

 Director of Music